Should I buy it?

 Rough 90L+ layout: one calm centrepiece, 8–12 small tetras/rasboras, 6–8 corydoras-type bottom fish — verify every name in the pair checker before buying.

-Safe directions on file include: Corydoras Catfish, Chili Rasbora, Ember Tetra.
+Safer directions include: Chili Rasbora, Ember Tetra, Sparkling Gourami.

 Avoid “one of everything” baskets — Golden dwarf cichlid (Nannacara) belongs in a plan built around territory, line-of-sight breaks, and matched water chemistry.